hamdiituu/elf/README.md

 # ELF - Enterprise Content Management Framework

 **ELF** is a powerful, extensible, and developer-friendly Content Management System (CMS) designed for building custom web applications and content-driven platforms.
-Built with modern web technologies including PHP and Node.js, ELF offers flexible database support (SQLite and MySQL), cloud-based functions, dynamic page builder, and a fully containerized architecture for seamless deployment and scalability.
+Built with modern PHP technology, ELF offers flexible database support (SQLite and MySQL), cloud-based functions, dynamic page builder, and a fully containerized architecture for seamless deployment and scalability.

 ELF empowers developers and content managers to create custom applications, build dynamic pages and forms, manage content efficiently, automate workflows through cloud functions, and customize the system to fit any business requirement.
 With its comprehensive developer tools and robust architecture, ELF adapts to projects of all sizes—from simple content sites to complex enterprise applications.